Starcounter/Docs/docs/star-tool.md

 star info table [options] <db> <table>
 ```

-The `info table` sub-command prints detailed information about a table, the name of which is specified in the `<table>` argument, of the database referenced by the absolute or relative path given in the `<db>` argument.
+The `info table` sub-command prints detailed information about a table, the name of which is specified in the `<table>` argument, in the database referenced by the absolute or relative path given in the `<db>` argument.
 The following options are available to configure the output of the commmand:

 Option        | Short form | Description
 ------------- | ---------- | --------------------------------------------------------------------------------------------